murugidorcas/SE_day-2_assignment/README.md

 # SE_day-2_assignment

-Fundamental Concepts of Version Control and GitHub's Popularity

 Version control is a system that helps developers track changes to code over time, facilitating collaboration and project management.
 It enables multiple people to work on the same project without overwriting each other's work, and it allows the team to revert to previous versions if needed.
 The fundamental concepts of version control include: